Efficient Detection of Complex Event Patterns Using Lazy Chain Automata: Lazy Chain NFA

 We will denote by \textit{freq} the ascending frequency order in which the first $n$ states are arranged.
 We will also denote by $e_{i}$ the $i^{th}$ event type in \textit{freq} and by $q_{i}$ the corresponding state in the chain.
 The state $q_{i}$ will generally have several types of outgoing edges.
 A \textit{take} edge attempts to add the next event in the pattern to the partial match and to advance to the next state $q_{i+1}$.
 A \textit{store} edge adds all events of types yet to be processed (succeeding $e_{i}$ in \textit{freq}) to the input buffer.
 An \textit{ignore} edge discards events of already processed types (preceding $e_{i}$ in \textit{freq}).
 Finally, a \textit{timeout} edge accepts the special \textit{timeout} event and proceeds to \textit{R}.

-Figure 3 exemplifies the common structure of a Lazy Chain NFA.
+Figure \ref{fig:Lazy-NFA-for-Example} exemplifies the common structure of a Chain NFA.
 Note that it is based solely on relative frequencies of primitive events.
-It depends neither on the type of the input pattern nor on its structure (e.g., on the requested temporal sequence order).
-Instead, pattern-specific requirements will be expressed by the parameters of the edges, as will be explained in the subsequent sections.
+It depends neither on the operator(s) applied by the input pattern nor on its structure (e.g., on the requested temporal sequence order).
+Instead, pattern-specific requirements will be expressed by the parameters of the edges, as will be explained below.